macr1408/car-shop-react/README.md

 ### General App
 - [x] Build a working app from zero, using docker, docker-compose, debian image, nginx, node, webpack, babel and react
+- [ ] Use Redux to simulate a tiny database
 - [ ] Make it available as a PWA

 ### Views